strawberry-graphql/strawberry/docs/05_integrations/pydantic.md

 ## Input types

-Input types are similar to types, we can create one by using the `strawberry.experimental.pydantic.input` decorator:
+Input types are similar to types; we can create one by using the `strawberry.experimental.pydantic.input` decorator:

 ```python